enasequence/read_docs/umbrella.rst

 Umbrella Studies
 ================

-Umbrella Studies are study objects in the ENA which provide hierarchal grouping of other studies.
+Umbrella Studies are study objects in the ENA which provide a hierarchal grouping of other studies.
 This is useful for grouping together any separate-but-related data you have, especially where the datasets will have different release dates.
 The release dates of the umbrella and its children are independent of each other.